Shah-Arsalan/soothe/README.md

 ## More about Features -
-The extension changes the background and quote on every refresh Live location is used to fetch weather results
+The extension changes the background and quote on every refresh You can change clock time format
+You can edit main focus of the day or delete it
+Live location is used to fetch weather results